 Mr. Collins served as CEO of Oceaneering from 2006 to 2011, and held numerous senior positions with Oceaneering prior to that, including COO from 1998 to 2006, Executive VP - Oilfield Marine Services from 1995 to 1998, and Senior VP and CFO from 1993 to 1995.
 Mr. Collins has substantial knowledge and experience in the oil and gas industry and has served on numerous boards affiliated with the industry, including the National Ocean Industries Association, National Petroleum Council, the American Productivity & Quality Center, the Texas Institute of Science, and the Houston Technology Center.
 He also serves on the board of Murphy Oil Corporation.
 Mr. Collins holds an MBA from Harvard Graduate School of Business and both his Bachelor of Arts degree and Masters of Engineering in Chemical Engineering from Rice University.
+Mr. Collins has expert skills in financial literacy.
 He has been a member of Pason's Audit Committee for eight years.